-\textbf{Taxonomy of Multimodal Interaction: } Under the \paradigm paradigm, the interplay between unimodal signals ($y^{\text{text}}, y^{\text{image}}$) and the combined outcome ($y^{\text{combined}}$) yields eight distinct interaction patterns (i.e., all $2^3$ combinations of $(y^{\text{text}}, y^{\text{image}}, y^{\text{combined}}) \in \{0,1\}^3$).
-Based on the reasoning complexity required to resolve these interactions, we categorize them into three difficulty levels, as summarized in Table~\ref{tab:difficulty}: \begin{itemize}[leftmargin=11pt] \item \textbf{Easy (Explicit Consistency): }The final verdict aligns with explicit unimodal polarity (e.g., $y^{combined}$ = $y^{text} y^{image}$).
+While these eight categories allow for fine-grained classification to ensure systematic and comprehensive sample collection during dataset construction, we group them into three difficulty levels for clearer and more practical evaluation, as summarized in Table~\ref{tab:difficulty}: \begin{itemize}[leftmargin=11pt] \item \textbf{Easy (Explicit Consistency): }The final verdict aligns with explicit unimodal polarity (e.g., $y^{combined}$ = $y^{text} y^{image}$).
 Hate is explicitly present in at least one modality or absent in both, requiring no complex cross-modal reasoning. \item \textbf{Normal (Contextual Correction): } A unimodal toxic signal is neutralized by the other modality (e.g., counter-speech), requiring the model to perform semantic correction. \item \textbf{Hard (Implicit Interactions): }The most challenging scenario where hatefulness emerges from the intersection of benign modalities (Emergence), or toxic elements are recontextualized into benign satire (Inversion). \end{itemize}